Caminho Fatima: Casa da Lima Reveals

 You will enter Fatima via the ‘backdoor’.
 At the end of the route there is a small dirt road with lots of stones which goes up to Fatima.
 It is in the shadow.
 In Winter this road becomes a stream.
 When you enter the village you’ll see a house being renovated, already for a long time.
 Looks like they will never finish.
 You see an ugly cement thing, which we cannot call a house yet.
 They are working on the street, so there is not a real nice ‘entre’ to the real thing here.

-Walking into Fatima you first enter the village Aljustrel.
-This is the village where the shepards live.
+This is the village where the shepards lived.
 It leads to their houses.
-Go there and experience the story of the shephards of Fatima.
-The ones who are very thourough will see that the blue arrow to Fatima, became a different one.
-It says Medio ejo instead of Carmelita.
-Now you walk on your inutition and the crowds.
-People go to the houses, then to the angels, and the place where they saw Maria.
+Go there and experience the story of the shephards of Fatima. there are lots of touristical sellThe ones who are very thourough will see that the blue arrow to Fatima, became a different one.
+It says Medio Tejo instead of Carmelita.
+Now you walk on your inutition and follow the crowds.
+People go to the houses of the children, then to the angels, and the place where they saw Maria and via the via Sacra you enter Fatima.

 Day 6 Continuing your Caminho